★★★★★ 5.0 (60 Reviews)

 Connection to existing drain line

-Curbless (zero-threshold) available
+Curbless zero-threshold available

 Custom Tile Work

-Floor & wall tile to your selections
+Floor and wall tile to your selections

-Built-in niche(s) standard
+Built-in niches standard

 Bench or seat upon request